 Some students may undertake word-based training in a Vocational Education and Training (VET) class.
-Students with a strong academic record and demonstrated maturity for higher level work may submit an expression of interest to take a VCE sequence at https://forms.gle/QmLYDAtfnkBhTq5f7 Please see the VCE section for more information about subjects available.
+Students with a strong academic record and demonstrated maturity for higher level work may submit an expression of interest to take a VCE sequence by Friday 1st August (Term 3, Week 2) at https://tinyurl.com/sjz/d7um.
+Please see the VCE section for more information about subjects available.